Between Here and Gone

-Between Here and Gone is the eighth studio album by Mary Chapin Carpenter.
-It was released April 27, 2004.
-The album reached number five on Billboard's Top Country Albums chart, although the album itself produced no chart singles.
+Between Here and Gone is the eighth studio album by American singer-songwriter Mary Chapin Carpenter, released by Columbia Nashville on April 27, 2004.
+It reached No. 5 on Billboard's Top Country Albums chart, although the album itself produced no chart singles.
 The title track was written by Carpenter upon hearing of the death of singer-songwriter Dave Carter.

 This was Carpenter's last studio album on Columbia Records Nashville.